the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `msg.sender` - there will always be a msg.sender; one who call contract

 `NatSpec` - Ethereum Natural Language Specification [Format](https://docs.soliditylang.org/en/v0.8.19/natspec-format.html) @title and @author are straightforward; @notice explains the contract function does; @dev is for explaining extra details to developers; @param and @return are for describing what each parameter and return value of a function are for

+`node` - blockchains are decentralized, immutable, digital ledgers shared across a peer-to-peer network.
+Acting as a database, transaction data is permanently recorded, stored and encrypted onto the “blocks” that are then “chained” together.
+The physical, electronic devices (a computer, typically) that maintain copies of the chains webbing a network together, keeping the blockchain operational, are called [nodes](https://builtin.com/blockchain/blockchain-node)

 `nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency; If the account is an externally owned account, this number represents the number of transactions sent from the account’s address.
 If the account is a contract account, the nonce is the number of contracts created by the account